EXPANDING IDEA COMMONS

 Like everything else related to IDEA Commons, collaboration and partnerships will be what make it possible.

 The U.S. Economic Development Administration has shown strong support for the IDEA Commons district and it’s collaborative model.
 In 2019 the federal entity recently awarded a $1.25 million grant to Missouri State University to allow for the much-needed expansion of the efactory’s programs inside the Robert W. Plaster Free Enterprise Center.
-The efactory is matching these funds 1:1 for a $2.5 million project that will add more private offices for startups and increased training, conference and collaboration space on the building’s second floor.
+The efactory matched these funds 1:1 for a $2.5 million project that added eight more private offices for startups and increased training, conference and collaboration space on the building’s second floor.

-The district’s high-tech research facility will undergo a 30,000 square foot expansion to support the continued growth of its research programs and affiliates.
+The district’s high-tech research facility is undergoing a 30,000 square foot expansion to support the continued growth of its research programs and affiliates.

-Work on the expansion to the Jordan Valley Innovation Center is set to begin in the summer of 2020.
-The additional 30,000 square feet facility will be the new public entrance for JVIC and will include a food court along with three additional floors of leasable space to corporate partners.
+Work on the expansion to the Jordan Valley Innovation Center began in the summer of 2021.
+The additional 30,000 square feet facility will be home to the Brewer Science Innovation Annex.

 Another important element of expanding the IDEA Commons district is the construction of a new, 100,000 square-foot office building.